 Also, notify the school office if there are changes to the names and/or phone numbers of people you have authorized to be contacted if you cannot be reached.

-- BAD COLD AND/OR COUGH- Students need to be able to cover their cough to be at school.
-If a cough or cold persists for more than 2 weeks, the student may need to be seen by a health care provider.
+- COLD AND/OR COUGH- Students need to be able to cover their cough to be at school.
+If a cough or cold persists for more than two weeks, the student may need to be seen by your health care provider.

-- DIARRHEA- 2 or more watery stools in 24 hours, especially if the student acts or looks ill.
+- DIARRHEA- Two or more watery stools in 24 hours, especially if the student acts or looks ill.
 Students should stay home for 24 hours after the last watery stool.

-- HEADACHE- A headache in and of itself is not a reason to send a student home from school.
-However, if the headache is persistent and the student is not able to participate in classroom activities, the student should go home.
+- HEADACHE- A headache in and of itself is not a reason to keep a student home from school.
+However, if the headache is persistent and the student is not able to participate in classroom activities, the student should stay home.